Nipun-Yasas/Shiftly-EMS-FrontEnd-Creative_software/README.md

 # Shiftly-EMS-FrontEnd-Creative_software
  Shiftly is a web-based Employee Management System that streamlines task management, leave workflows, and AI-driven analytics.
-Built with React, Spring Boot, and PostgreSQL, it ensures security, scalability, and efficiency. 🚀
+Built with React(Next.Js), Spring Boot, and MySQL, it ensures security, scalability, and efficiency. 🚀